 hello/здравствуйте/bonjour/բարև ձեզ!

-My name is Lucy and I’m an independent multimedia journalist and producer with over seven years of experience.
-I’m currently based in Yerevan where I’m documenting stories on human rights and politics from the South Caucasus and Eastern Europe.
+My name is Lucy and I’m a freelance multimedia, multilingual journalist and producer originally from the Greater Boston area.
+I’m currently based in Yerevan where I specialize in long-form feature writing and video-audio storytelling, primarily on human rights topics across the South Caucasus and Eastern Europe.

-Previously, I was reporting and contributing to investigations on gender and sexuality in Europe/Eurasia from Armenia for Opendemocracy, an international news publication based in the UK.
+Previously, I was reporting and contributing to investigations on gender and sexuality in Europe/Eurasia for Opendemocracy, an international news publication based in the UK.

-Back in Boston, where I’m originally from, (or, rather, a 15-minute drive away), I worked as an audio producer for The World, a nationally-syndicated foreign affairs radio program co-produced by PRX, GBH, and formerly the BBC World Service.
+Back in Boston, I worked as a radio producer for The World, a nationally-syndicated foreign affairs program co-produced by PRX, GBH, and formerly the BBC World Service.

-In 2022, I earned my joint master’s degree in journalism and international human rights and humanitarian action from Sciences Po Paris with a regional focus on Russia and the former Soviet Union.
-I’m also an alum of the University of Massachusetts Amherst (and its college radio station, WMUA).
+I hold a joint master’s degree in journalism and international human rights and humanitarian action from Sciences Po Paris with a regional focus on Russia and Eurasia.
+I’m an alum of the University of Massachusetts Amherst (and its college radio station, WMUA).

-I speak Russian, French, and I’m currently learning Armenian.
-In my spare time, I like to recreate and cook the ‘post-Soviet’ recipes my mother used to make me while growing up.
-And, I enjoy feeding stray cats and writing poems in journals I forget to open again.
+In my spare time, I enjoy recreating the Georgian, Armenian, and Russian recipes my mother used to cook for me as a kid.
+I’m also a fan of feeding stray cats and writing poems in journals I forget to open again.

 For story tips, tape syncs, and/or collaborations, please get in touch: lucymartiros [at] gmail [dot] com